{/*

 4. Use lead scoring to improve prospect quality

 Sometimes, a leaky sales pipeline doesn't result from process faults in the sales journey.
-Instead, it may simply reflect the fact that the prospects entering the pipeline aren't the ones your business needs to focus on.
+Instead, it may simply reflect that the prospects entering the pipeline aren't the ones your business needs to focus on.

 There will always be some prospects who will never convert—no matter how much time and money you spend trying to get them to.
 So, it's a good idea to do everything possible to ensure that only high-quality prospects enter your sales pipeline in the first place.

-It can also help you differentiate between a leaky sales pipeline and one simply losing unqualified prospects.
+It can also help you differentiate between a leaky sales pipeline and losing unqualified prospects.
 Once you make sure that high-scoring prospects aren't leaking, you can always go back to look for ways to lower your score threshold and include more risky prospects.

 5. Boost your lead nurturing efforts